Using Por and Para

 I parked my car around here.

-Por is used to express an approximate or general time:
+Por is used to express an approximate or indefinite time frame:

 Salgo por la mañana.